siefca/futils/README.md

 [![Build Status](https://travis-ci.org/siefca/futils.png?branch=master)](https://travis-ci.org/siefca/futils)

-This library defines forms that abstract some common operations on functions, like counting their arguments, creating wrappers, passing proper number of arguments, transforming positional-based arities into named ones and so on.
+This library defines forms that abstract some common operations on functions, including counting arguments, creating wrappers, passing proper number of arguments and transforming positional-based arities into named ones.

 ## Installation

-The current release is 1.2.1.
+The current release is 1.2.2.
 To use futils in your project, add the following to the `dependencies` section of `project.clj`:

 ```
-[pl.randomseed/futils "1.2.1"]
+[pl.randomseed/futils "1.2.2"]
 ```

 ## Components